dgroomes/docker-playground/dockerfile/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* Create a GitHub Actions CI workflow to build the image and run the example
+* [ ] Create a GitHub Actions CI workflow to build the image and run the example.
+* [ ] Show the image layers and the steps/instructions (what are they called?)

 ## Reference